Have You Ever Stared at a Dashboard and Still Had No Idea What to Do Next?

 Business Performance Analytics

-Business performance analytics checks how healthy your business is overall.
+Corporate performance analytics checks how healthy your business is overall.
 It tracks financial and operational numbers in one place.
 This is the widest category of all six types.
 It is mostly used by executives and senior teams.
-Key numbers include revenue growth, profit margins and customer value.
-Tools like Power BI, Tableau and Salesforce are used here.
+Key numbers include revenue growth, profit margins, and customer value.
+Tools like Power BI, Tableau, and Salesforce are commonly used here.

 Marketing Performance Analytics

-Marketing performance analytics shows how well your campaigns are doing.
-It covers paid, owned and earned channels all at once.
+Marketing performance analytics show how well your campaigns are doing.
+It covers paid, owned, and earned channels all at once.
 It helps you see which marketing efforts are bringing in money.
-Key numbers include acquisition cost, ROAS and conversion rates.
+Social media managers track success or failure based on which type of analytics they are using, and this category covers those metrics directly.
+Key numbers include acquisition cost, ROAS, and conversion rates.
 Tracking has become harder due to recent privacy changes.
-Server side tracking and AI tools help get accurate results now.
+Server-side tracking and AI tools help get accurate results now.

 Employee and HR Performance Analytics